Master1122334455/DeskThing-GooglePhotos/README.md

 To generate client ID and client secret
 This section explains how to generate a client ID and client secret on Google Developers Console. https://console.cloud.google.com/apis/api/photospicker.googleapis.com

-First, go to the Google Developers Console to enable Google Assistant API .
+First, go to the Google Developers Console to enable Google Photo Picker API .

 Select Create project, enter a project name and select Create.